csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/install_windows.md

 The packages in R, python, (etc.) need a way to search for these native libraries.
 To do so, you should set up a User- or System-level environmental variable `LIBRARY_PATH`.
 The approach borrows from what is customary (albeit variable) on most Linux system for dynamic library resolution.

-Go to the Control Panel, System and Security\System, Search for the string "environment", and it should give you the link to edit environment variables for your account.
+Go to the Control Panel, System and Security\System, Search for the string "environment", and it should give you the link to **Edit environment variables for your account**.

 * for the field "Variable name:" use `LIBRARY_PATH`
 * for the field "Variable value:" use c:\local\libs  (if you unzipped libs.7z into c:\local in the previous section)